DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 Replace [YourFunctionApp] with the name of your function app.
 You can find this value in the Azure portal.
 If you haven't already created an Azure Function application, via the Azure portal, now would be a good time.
 Just like the UWP app, you can create and deploy an Azure Function application to Azure after you've set it up via the Azure portal.
 You do that by right clicking on the Azure Function application node in Visual Studio, and select Deploy.
 You can then select the known Function application to deploy to.

 Head over to the Azure portal and locate your Function application that you wish to associate with your UWP app.
-Notice the Authentication link in the Configured features section of the page.
+Notice the Authentication link in the *Configured features* section of the page.
 See Figure 4.
 Clicking that link opens the Authentication blade for your Function application.

 ![Azure Portal Function App authentication link](../assets/images/2018-03-20_AzureAuthenticationLink.png) **Figure 4.** Azure Portal, authentication options for Function Application.

 The authentication blade allows you to configure authentication using a number of first and third-party services.
 In this example we look only at using Microsoft, so that users can authenticate using a Microsoft account.
 See Figure 5.

-The first thing to enable is 'App Services Authentication'.
+The first thing to enable is *App Services Authentication*.
 I chose to have the user authenticate with his or her Microsoft account when the user is not authenticated.
-This applies to a web scenario rather than an app.
+This applies to web scenarios and not so much mobile apps.
+I locked that in anyway.

 ![Authentication blade](../assets/images/2018-03-20_AuthenticationBlade.png)
 **Figure 5.** The authentication blade for an Azure Functions application.

 Before we configure the Microsoft settings on the authentication blade, you need to enter an 'Allowed External Redirect URL'.
 This is one of the steps that if you forget it, you'll be pulling your hair out.
 The value for this URL must be unique, and must use a custom protocol scheme of your invention.
-Rather than https:// or http:// it must be something that you can tell your UWP app to listen out for and to handle.
+Rather than `https://` or `http://` it must be something that you can tell your UWP app to listen out for and to handle.
 So, make it unique and copy and paste it somewhere.
 You'll be entering that into your UWP's properties in a moment.
-Please note you only need the protocol scheme and not the whole URL. the `://easyauth.callback` segment doesn't appear to have any purpose apart from making the URL valid.
+Please note you only need the protocol scheme and not the whole URL. the `://easyauth.callback` segment is appended to the protocol scheme by the `MobileServiceClient` object that you see later in this article.

 Click on the Microsoft row on the authentication blade.
 You're presented with a place to enter the ID of the UWP app and its secret code.
 The ID should resemble: `0000000012345678` and the secret should look something like: `aBCde15Fg3hijKLra8SIuSGwjt5Ba+J+`